Centers of Innovation

 - Nanobiotechnology - Formerly known as the Center of Innovation for Nanobiotechnology, COIN recently changed its name to the Center of Innovation Network to be more reflective of its overall mission.
 At its core, nanobiotechnology is the know-how to manage and manipulate individual atoms and molecules used in the life sciences.
 This know-how has far ranging applications across all sector of the life sciences.
 COIN works to inform, educate and facilitate collaobrations to accelerate economic growth across all sectors impacted by nanobiotechnology.

-- Personalized Medicine (planning phase) - By organizing and leveraging the state’s capabilities, resources and investments in personalized medicine and providing an organizational framework under which the stakeholders can come together, the NC Personalized Medicine Network (NC PMN) will be creating a plan to establish North Carolina as a national leader in the discovery, translation and clinical implementation of personalized medicine.
+- Precision Health - By organizing and leveraging the state’s capabilities, resources and investments in precision health and providing an organizational framework under which the stakeholders can come together, the North Carolina Precision Health Collaborative (NCPHC) will be creating a plan to establish North Carolina as a national leader in the discovery, transformative data integration, translation, and clinical implementation of precision health.